henriquesebastiao/starpy/docs/tutorial/index.md

 echo 'export NASA_API_KEY="yor-api-key"' | sudo tee -a /etc/profile
 ```

 Now restart your system.
-After this configuration, `starpy` will be able to read your API key when run.
+After this configuration, `skyport` will be able to read your API key when run.

 ## General information